Introducing the Updated NSSE

 We are particularly interested in suggestions for enhanced reporting.
 If you have any ideas to share, here’s how:

-- Share your ideas, feedback, and questions in the comment box at the right side of this page, email us at email@example.com, or call 812-856-5824.
+- Share your ideas, feedback, and questions about the update and redesigned reports, via email at firstname.lastname@example.org, or call 812-856-5824.
 We look forward to seeing your ideas and suggestions.